konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

     port: "<SMTP_PORT>"
   baseDomainName: kre."<YOUR_DOMAIN>"
   admin:
-    apiBaseURL: api.kre."<YOUR_DOMAIN>"
+    apiHost: api.kre."<YOUR_DOMAIN>"
     frontendBaseURL: https://admin.kre."<YOUR_DOMAIN>"
     # IMPORTANT: userEmail is used as the system admin user.
-Use this for first login and create new users.
+    # Use this for first login and create new users.
     userEmail: "<ADMIN_EMAIL_ADDRESS>"
   runtime:
     sharedStorageClass: hostpath
+    # Uncomment this if you use a big dataset
     sharedStorageSize: 10Gi
     nats_streaming:
       storage:
         className: gp2
+        # Uncomment this if your solution will receive a very large number of requests
-        size: 2Gi
+        # size: 2Gi
     mongodb:
       persistentVolume:
-        enabled: true
         storageClass: gp2
+        # Uncomment this if you need more space for mongoDB
-        size: 5Gi
+        # size: 5Gi
     chronograf:
       persistentVolume:
-        enabled: true
         storageClass: gp2
-        size: 1Gi
     influxdb:
       persistentVolume:
-        enabled: true
         storageClass: gp2
+        # Uncomment this if you need more space for metrics and measurements on InfluxDB
-        size: 5Gi
+        # size: 10Gi
   auth:
-    verificationCodeDurationInMinutes: 5
-    jwtSignSecret: int_jwt_secret
+    jwtSignSecret: "<YOUR_SECRET_VALUE>"
     secureCookie: true
     cookieDomain: kre."<YOUR_DOMAIN>"